 In an RSNA with management frame protection enabled, the cipher suite selector 00-0F-AC:6 (BIP-CMAC-128) is the default group cipher suite for Management frames when the Group Management Cipher Suite field is not included in the RSNE.

+In an RSNA with WUR frame protection enabled, the cipher suite used for protecting individually addressed and broadcast and group addressed WUR Wake-up frames is BIP-CMAC-128 and is not explicitly indicated in the RSNE.

 …